john9francis/radiation-modeling/Geant4-install-instructions.md

 I would reccomend following the YouTube tutorial, but here's a basic overview of how to build and compile Geant4 from the source.

-### 1. Create the neccisary folders.
+### 1. Create the neccesary folders.

 Go to the directory where you saved the Geant4 source code .zip file,
 ```
 C:\Users\Your-User-Name\Geant4
 ```
-First, you want to un-zip the file, and you should end up with a folder called, `geant4-v11.1.1` or something similar.
+First, you want to un-zip the file, and you should end up with a folder called, "geant4-v11.1.1" or something similar.
 This is going to be your "source folder."
 Now we create a "build folder.
-I called mine, `geant4-v11.1.1-build`.
-It's convenient if the source and build folders are both found in the same folder `Geant4`.
+I called mine, "geant4-v11.1.1-build".
+It's convenient if you put both the source and build folders in the same folder "Geant4".

 ### 2. Use CMake to build from source.